seanwu84/stackunderflow/documentation/feature-list.md

 - As a User
 - I want to be able to answer questions
 - So that I can be helpful... or other reasons.
-## Search for Questions
+## Search Questions and Answers
 - As a User
-- I want to be able to search for questions
+- I want to be able to search for questions and answers.
 - So that I can find previously answered questions.
+## Upvote / Downvote Question
+- As a User
+- I want to be able to upvote or downvote a question
+- So that I can improve the visibility of good questions and hide bad ones.
 ## Upvote / Downvote Answer
 - As a User
 - I want to be able to upvote or downvote an answer